keboola/component-elasticsearch/README.md

 ### Date Placeholder Replacement (`date`)

-A date `{{date}}` placeholder date can be used in specifying an index name.
+A date placeholder `{{date}}` can be used in specifying an index name.
 This is especially useful if name of your index changes each day (e.g. data for each day are stored in a separate index).

 The date placeholder will be automatically replaced based on the specification of the parameters below.